mardix/assembly/docs/docs/index.md

 As you are creating your views, you can also build the navigation menu, by using `@decorators.nav_title`

-    from mocha import Mocha, decorators as deco
+    from assembly import Assembly, decorators as deco

     @deco.nav_title("The Great Catalog")
-    class Catalog(Mocha):
+    class Catalog(Assembly):

         @deco.nav_title("All")
         def index(self):